cbrnr/python-intro-short/06-Loops/06-Loops.md

 4
 ```

+Note that `i` remains available after the loop – its value will be `4`, because this was the most recent assignment in the last iteration of the loop.

-Alright, so `range(5)` produces a sequence of 5 numbers, starting at 0 and ending with 4.
+Alright, so `range(5)` produces a sequence of five numbers, starting at 0 and ending with 4.
 The loop iterates over all elements of this sequence until it is exhausted, after which the loop stops.
 In each iteration of the loop, `i` contains the i-th element of the sequence, and this particular value is used when running the body of the loop.

 As a sidenote, `range` can also be called with two arguments, which are then interpreted as start and stop values of the created range.
 However, the stop value does not belong to the sequence anymore (this is because the difference between stop and start gives the number of elements):